Universal D-modules and stacks of \'etale germs of n-dimensional varieties: Convergent and ind-finite universal modules

 It follows that the essential image of $\Rep^\lf(K^\et)$ in $\QCoh{\pointedvarietiesc{\infty}}$ is the full subcategory generated by those sheaves $M \in \QCoh{\pointedvarietiesc{\infty}}$ which can be written as a union $M = \bigcup_{i} M_i$ of sheaves $M_i$ of finite type.

 \begin{defn} Let $\CY$ be a prestack, and $M \in \QCoh{\CY}$ be a sheaf that can be written as the colimit of its subsheaves of finite type.
 Then we say that $M$ is of \emph{ind-finite type}.
-We denote the full subcategory of ind-finite sheaves by $\QCohIF{\CY}$. \end{defn}
+We denote the full subcategory of sheaves of ind-finite type by $\QCohIF{\CY}$. \end{defn}

 Of course, for any sheaf $M \in \QCoh{\CY}$ and for any $S = \Spec{R}$, we can always write $M_S$ as a union of finitely generated subsheaves; however, this cannot always be done in a way compatibly with all pullbacks and automorphisms of $S$-points of $\QCoh{\CY}$. \begin{eg} Recall the notation of Section \ref{subsec: non-locally finite representations}.
 Let $\CY = B \A{\infty}$, and let $M \in \QCoh{\CY}$ be the sheaf corresponding to the regular representation $V$.
 Then $M$ is not an object of $\QCohIF{\CY}$. \end{eg}